“Terpenes” is a major buzzword in the cannabis world, but what exactly are they?

 Satchel’s A-Z Terpene Guide

-Also known as levomenol, bisabolol is found in chamomile and is the primary constituent of German chamomile essential oil.
-It has a sweet floral aroma and is, unsurprisingly, commonly used in fragrances.
-Bisabolol is also purported to have skin and wound healing properties, making bisabolol a common ingredient in cosmetics for hundreds of years.
-This terpene has recently become a subject of medical research, as it may fight bacteria and possess anti-microbial, anti-irritant, and anti-inflammatory properties.
+First, also known as levomenol, bisabolol is found in chamomile and is the primary constituent of German chamomile essential oil.
+It has a sweet floral aroma and is often used in fragrances.
+Bisabolol also seems to have skin and wound healing properties.
+Because of this bisabolol has been an ingredient in cosmetics for hundreds of years.

 Strains high in Bisabolol: Master Kush, ACDC, Harle-Tsu, Pink Kush, and Rockstar.

-Borneol is found naturally in a wide variety of plants, from shrubs to trees.
+To begin with Borneol is found naturally in a wide variety of plants, from shrubs to trees.
 Used in perfumes, borneol has a minty camphor-like aroma and can be found in both rosemary & thyme essential oils.
-Borneol has been used as an anti-inflammatory, an analgesic, a topical anti-bacterial agent, to manage anxiety, insomnia, and/or pain.
-It is currently being studied as an anesthetic, anti-coagulant, anti-fibrosis, anti-inflammatory, anti-cancer (as a potentiator to be used with other compounds that have known anti-cancer properties), and as a general drug potentiator.

 Strains high in Borneol: Many “haze” strains, such as K13-Haze.

 Camphene has a pungent, herbal, camphor-like aroma.
 It is found in turpentine, cypress, bergamot, sage, and valerian.
 Camphene is the major constituent (60%-80%) of nutmeg essential oil.
-Also, it reportedly has antifungal properties and is found in some topical skin care products.
-It is also found in Tulsi (“Holy Basil”), which is a popular ingredient in many ayurvedic medicines.
-Camphene has antioxidant, analgesic, anti-inflammatory, and antibiotic properties.
-A medical study reported that camphene was found to reduce triglycerides and plasma cholesterol in rats, indicating that the compound may have a positive effect on cardiovascular health.
+In the beginning used for its anifungal properties and is found in some topical skin care products.

 Strains high in Camphene: Ghost OG, Strawberry Banana, and Mendocino Purps.